 The growth point.
 A growth point (GP) is a mental package that combines both linguistic categorial and imagistic components.
 Combining such semiotic opposites, the GP is inherently multimodal, and creates a condition of instability, the resolution of which propels thought and speech forward.
 The GP concept, while theoretical, is empirically grounded.
 GPs are inferred from the totality of communication events with special focus on speech-gesture synchrony and co-expressivity (cf. McNeill 2005 for extensive discussion).
 It is called a growth point because it is meant to be the initial pulse of thinking for and while speaking, out of which a dynamic process of organization emerges.
-It is thinking for speaking in the sense of Dan Slobin-the adjustment of one's thought to fit the affordances provided by the language one is using; it is thinking while speaking in a dynamic sense, that thought and language, as they unfold, are inseparable processes.
-Growth points are brief such dynamic processes, during which idea units take form.
+Growth points are brief dynamic processes during which idea units take form.
 If two individuals share GPs, they can be said to 'inhabit' the same state of cognitive being and this, in the theoretical picture being considered, is what communication aims to achieve, at least in part.
 The concept of inhabitance was expressed by Merleau-Ponty (1962) in the following way: "Language certainly has inner content, but this is not self-subsistent and self-conscious thought.
 What then does language express, if it does not express thoughts?
 It presents or rather it is the subject's taking up of a position in the world of his meanings" (p.
 193; emphasis in the original).
-The GP is a unit of this process of 'taking up a position in the world of meanings.'
-On this model, an analysis of conversation should bring out how alignments of inhabitance come about and, as this is taking place, how the overall conversational milieu is maintained by the participants.
+The GP is a unit of this process of 'taking up a position in the world of meanings'.
+On this model, an analysis of conversation should bring out how alignments of inhabitance come about and how, as this is taking place, the overall conversational milieu is maintained by the participants.